lacquema/Astroide/README.md

 <div id='install_on_computer'>

-# Installing on personal computer
+# Installation on personal computer

 ## Prerequisites